Reduce Love Food Hate Waste

 Whether you waste a lot of food or very little, Love Food Hate Waste has something to help everyone.
 We’ve put together a simple guide to food waste prevention basics which you can access through the links below:

-1. Plan your meals and use a shopping list – a meal plan used in combination with a shopping list is key to making sure you buy only what you need, and to using everything that you buy.
+- Plan your meals and use a shopping list – buy only what you need, and to using everything that you buy.

-2. Get to know your dates -Foods are safe to eat after the ‘best before’ date, but may no longer be at their tastiest.
-Fresh items must be eaten before the ‘use by date’ to avoid health risks.
+- Get to know your dates – foods are safe to eat after the ‘best before’ date, but may no longer be at their best.
+Items with a ‘use by date’ must be frozen or eaten before the date to avoid health risks.

-3. Perfect portions and savvy servings– Cooking and serving too much food means that you are more likely to waste it.
-It also costs extra in gas / electricity to do so.
+- Perfect portions and savvy servings – cooking and serving too much food means that you are more likely to waste it.

-4. Savour your surplus – Even the best laid plans go wrong sometimes, leaving you with more food than you can eat.
-Knowing your options for dealing with unexpected surplus food is key to making sure it doesn’t go to waste.
+- Savour your surplus – knowing your options for dealing with unexpected surplus food is key to making sure it doesn’t go to waste.

-3. Seek advice with a specific food waste issue from an expert (via facebook)
+- Seek advice with a specific food waste issue by emailing waste.prevention@leics.gov.uk

 Did you know?